microsoft/bonsai-log-tools/README.md

 ## Description

-This notebook provides you with a template to import and visualize logs for specific brain versions.
-The data is imported from an Azure Log Analytics Workspace (LAW) and into Jupyter.
+Welcome!
+The notebooks in this repository aim to provide templates for importing and visualizing logs for brains trained or assessed using the [Bonsai platform](https://docs.microsoft.com/en-us/bonsai/).
+The data is imported from an Azure Log Analytics Workspace (LAW) and into a Jupyter notebook.

 Training and assessment logs are saved in an automatically provisioned [Azure Log Analytics workspace](https://docs.microsoft.com/en-us/azure/azure-monitor/log-query/log-analytics-tutorial) (and can be queried via [KQL](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/query/tutorial?pivots=azuremonitor) language).
-By default, one simulator is logged for each brain training and assessment session.
+By default, four simulators are logged automatically during assessment.
 To collect logs from more simulators during training, use the Bonsai CLI and refer to the instructions below.

 This [documentation](https://docs.microsoft.com/en-us/bonsai/cli/brain/version/start-logging) offers more details on enabling logging via the CLI.

 ## Prerequisites

-1. Install requirements: `pip install -r requirements.txt`
+1. Install the package requirements: `pip install -r requirements.txt`
+2. Train a brain and start logging using instructions below

+You can generate logs from brains that utilize managed or unmanaged simulators.
+We outline both approaches below:

 ## Logging training (with unmanaged sims)

 1. Start an unmanaged sim and brain training as you normally would:
-    1. register a sim by launching your sim.
+    1. Register a sim by launching your sim.
 For example `python main.py` (or through our partner sims AnyLogic or Simulink)
-    1. start brain training `bonsai brain version start-training --name <BRAIN_NAME>`
+    1. Start brain training `bonsai brain version start-training --name <BRAIN_NAME>`
-    1. connect your registered sim to a brain `bonsai simulator connect --simulator-name <SIM_NAME> --brain-name <BRAIN_NAME> --version <VERSION_#> --action Train --concept-name <CONCEPT_NAME>`
+    1. Connect your registered sim to a brain `bonsai simulator connect --simulator-name <SIM_NAME> --brain-name <BRAIN_NAME> --version <VERSION_#> --action Train --concept-name <CONCEPT_NAME>`
 2. Find the session-id of un-managed sim using Bonsai CLI: `bonsai simulator unmanaged list`
 3. When you're ready to [start logging](https://docs.microsoft.com/en-us/bonsai/cli/brain/version/start-logging):
 `bonsai brain version start-logging -n <BRAIN_NAME> --session-id <SESSION_ID>`